Dakror/beehive/README.md

 beehive::Status operator()(Context &context, beehive::Generator<Context> next_child, beehive::TreeState &tree_state);
 ```

 This function is the process function called when the Tree is on this node.
 In this function, iterate through the child nodes by calling the `next_child()` generator.
+The generator returns `beehive::Node<Context> const *` or nullptr at the end of the child list.

 For example, here's an implementation of the `sequence` composite: